Communist Party and the Arts

 After 1935, as the Party turned to popular front alliances and sought to build support through CIO unions and mass organizations like the Washington Commonwealth Federation, the discipline expected of artists loosened and many more writers, actors, painters, scultors, and musicians were willing to work with Communists.
 1935 also saw the expansion of federal funding for the arts as the New Deal administration launched the Federal Writers Project, Federal Arts Project, and Federal Theatre Project under the auspices of the Works Progress Administration (WPA).
 Earlier some painters in Washington State had found commissions creating murals in post offices and other public buildings, now they would be joined by other artists, actors, and writers, quite a number of whom were political radicals, some Party members.

-Among the radical artists who made lasting contributions to the cultural legacy of Washington state were Richard Correll, William Cumming, Ronald Ginter, and Pablo O'Higgins, and the theater team of Florence and Burton James.
+Among the radical artists who made lasting contributions to the cultural legacy of Washington state were Richard Correll, William Cumming, Ronald Ginter, and Pablo O'Higgins, and the theater team of Florence and Burton James, several of whom were not members of the Communist Party.
 Their work is profiled on these pages.
 In addition we have detailed reports on the federal arts and theatre programs that introduced public funding for the arts and transformed the visual and theatrical landscape of Washington State.

 Richard V. Correll and the Woodcut Graphics of the Voice of Action, by Brian Grijalva

 The Voice of Action published weekly from 1933-1936.
+Officially affiliated with the unemployed movement, it was linked, unofficially, with the Communist Party.
 Unable to reproduce photographs, the weekly relied on woodcuts for illustrations, especially the stark and powerful images produced by young Richard Correll.
 Correll's images for VOA helped him gain recognition.
 He worked for a time with Federal Arts Project then moved to New York where he became known for book illustrations and dramatic linoleum cut prints.
-A radical artist throughout his life, his posters and prints fueled union, civil rights, antiwar, and environmental causes until his death in 1990.
+A radical artist (but not a Party member) throughout his life, his posters and prints fueled union, civil rights, antiwar, and environmental causes until his death in 1990.
 This article introduces Correll's work for the Voice of Action and reproduces more than thirty woodcuts by Correll and other artists from the Communist sponsored newspaper.

 A self-taught artist, Ray Ginther made a living at various kinds of laboring work and also as a cook.
 When the economy collapsed, "Ray worked when he could and bummed around when he couldn't, " his son recalled.
 He spent time in the Hoovervilles, hobo jungles, and jails that became the subject of so many of his paintings.
 He was active in radical politics, including the Unemployed Council movement led by the Communist Party.
 Ginther produced more than 80 paintings that are now owned by the Washington State Historical Society.
 They are a unique resource, depicting the rough life of Hoovervilles and homeless men, of jails and soup kitchens, unemployed demonstrations and police attacks, strikes and radical protests.